-In seventh grade, all of my friends were noticing and interacting with the boys.
-I wanted to be noticed and I wanted to be thin; I longed to be thin, and I thought it was the key to a much better life.
+In seventh grade, as is pretty normal, my friends were noticing and interacting with the boys.
+I felt the pulling away.
+I felt left out.
+I wanted to be thin.
+I thought it was the key to a much better life.
 One day, in seventh grade, I decided I was going to make this happen.
-My resolution, less food equated to thinness.
+My resolution, less food equated to weight loss.
 It was literally overnight that I made this drastic change.
 I decided to significantly reduce my food intake and restrict myself.
-It came to be where I could go all day with almost nothing, whatever I could get away with.
+It came to be where I would go all day with almost nothing, whatever I could get away with.
 I was starving, but it was working.
 In a matter of months, I had become thin.
 And, I did think I was happier, at the time.
 I was proud of my self-control.
 I was proud of my accomplishment.
 I achieved a desire, and life did seem better.
 I really didn’t care what was going on inside me, physically or emotionally.
-On the outside, I made myself look “normal” and no one would ever “see” the inside.
-I escaped the humility and painful lashes taken by the fat girl.
+On the outside, I made myself fit in physically and no one would ever “see” the inside.
+I escaped the humility and painful words spoken to the “big one”.
 I was no longer made fun of for being fat and that removed a torment in my life.
 In about one year, by eighth grade, my anorexia drifted to bulimia, and I was consumed by the illness.
-My eating disorder was “active” until my sophomore year in high school.
+My bulimia was “active” until my sophomore year in high school.
 I was confronted and subsequently hospitalized.
-As I had the self-control to be able to restrict my food intake years prior, I also prided myself in the self-control I’d exhibited to end the physical abuse of the eating disorder, at age 16.
-Like a light switch, I decided to end that physical symptom of my eating disorder.
-I felt accomplished, proven to be a master of self-control, that I could simply decide to turn it off.
+As I had the self-control to be able to restrict my food intake years prior, I also prided myself in the self-control I’d exhibited to end the physical behaviors of bulimia, at age 16.
+Like a light switch, I decided to end binging and purging.
+I felt accomplished, proven to be a master of self-control, that I could decide to turn it off.
 And, I did.
 Never again did I binge or purge, physically.
-What still remained where the “why’s” and the deep seeded emotional wounds and insecurities that wouldn’t be exposed, acknowledged or healed for years to come.
-I carried them with me, mostly unknowingly.
-Through it all, my academics never suffered.
-Through it all, my athletics were good enough to play high school basketball.
-I wasn’t aware of what emotions I was feeling and I wasn’t really willing to spend time with them.
-I wasn’t equipped to deal with authentic feelings.
-I didn’t recognize what was happening.
-About this time, after my physical symptoms for the eating disorder ceased, I had that dream.
-I escaped, resisted, and rebelled.

 It is much easier to look back on my life now and see the gaping flaws in those early years.
 The happiness I found in losing weight and being thin was like a new life I discovered, so it served some temporary newness, some feelings of acceptance and attention that I’d not known before.
-I suppose this is similar to how someone feels who drinks or does drugs for the first time.
+I suppose this is similar to how someone feels who drinks or does drugs in the infancy stages.
 It seems harmless to others and it shows you a new world, new social circles, and acceptance.
-And, when I experienced that new life in thinness, the benefits of the outer experiences trumped the hidden emotional suffering that was occurring.
+And, when I experienced that new life in thinness, the benefits of the outer experiences trumped the hidden emotional suffering that was occurring inside.
 I didn’t know how to be loving and compassionate towards myself.
 I now know, and see today, that all my life I had the One complete love in me the entire time.
-My soul was there and God was there to lead me and walk with me.
+My soul was there and God was there.
 I wasn’t aware of and didn’t recognize His love, His voice, and His way.
 The gift of this present day is in that knowing.
-Because today, circumstances still arise in life when I feel isolated, rejected, different, misunderstood.
-The difference is that I recognize where the fruitful resolution lies.
-I don’t even need to know specifically what the outcome of circumstances will be.
+Because today, circumstances still arise in life when I feel isolated, rejected, different, judged, and/or insecure.
+The difference is that I recognize the path to fruitful resolution.
+I know now, that no other person, not my husband, my children, my best friends can heal my insecurity.
+They can be people who bless my life, who affect me, and who care for me.
+But, they don’t make me secure or insecure.
+Neither do my circumstances.
+I don’t need to know specifically what the outcome of circumstances will be.
 I just need to know that I seek the right source for resolution.
-When I visit the valleys of today and anticipate those of the future which await my life path, I can seek and find in God.
-And, He provides.
+God provides.
 It was there all along, I just didn’t know.
 Now, I know.